eaobservatory/hedwig/doc/user/register.rst

 If your institution does not appear, you may enter the institution's details in the "New Institution" section of the page and press the "Add new institution" button.
+The "Institution name" should be the main name by which you refer to the institution.
+This is often the name of the university (e.g. University of Exeter) or observatory (e.g. Purple Mountain Observatory) but is sometimes the name of a specific institute (e.g. Harvard-Smithsonian Center for Astrophysics) when it is often used alone.
+The department and parent organization are optional.
+Please be sure to select the correct country from the list.

 .. image:: image/profile_institution_small.png
     :target: image/profile_institution_large.png